The Provincial Bank of Ireland opened 1 September 1825 in Cork and started to issue Irish banknotes shortly thereafter.

 Branch of issue is engraved in outline lettering on the left, right and bottom border.

 Type F1.
-Denominated variously in “Pounds British”.
+Denominated variously in 'Pounds British'.

 Type F2.
-Denominated variously in “Pounds”.
+Denominated variously in 'Pounds'.

-Additional printing of all 44 of the bank’s branches added on bottom left of each note.
-Dates range from 1848 to 1869.
+Dates on these Irish banknotes range from 1848 to 1869.
 It is likely that this printing of all the branches on older notes was to facilitate the wider usage of unissued older notes as the bank moved to a multibranch General Issue.
+This has also been seen on Irish banknotes of the era printed by the National Bank of Ireland.

 Type A